 LiveSmart Dog Food receives the Advisor’s mid-tier rating of 3.5 stars.

-The LiveSmart product line includes five dry dog foods, each claimed to meet AAFCO nutrient profiles for adult maintenance.
+The LiveSmart product line includes 5 dry dog foods.

-- LiveSmart Lamb Meal and Brown Rice Adult
+- LiveSmart Salmon Meal and Brown Rice Adult [M]

-- LiveSmart Salmon Meal and Brown Rice Adult
+- LiveSmart Chicken Meal and Brown Rice Adult [M]

-- LiveSmart Chicken Meal and Brown Rice Adult
+- LiveSmart Lamb Meal and Brown Rice Adult (3 stars)[M]

 LiveSmart Chicken Meal and Brown Rice Adult was selected to represent the other products in the line for this review.